 Red: archaelogical sites

-Mexico City is a metropolis, with millions of inhabitants, where you can enjoy yourself for days.
-This capital is often the start of a tour through Mexico and has countless attractions.
+Mexico City is a metropolis with millions of inhabitants, where you can enjoy yourself for days.
+This capital is often the start of a tour in Mexico and has countless things to do.
 In terms of art, culture, cuisine and other activities.
-Of course you should take the time to explore the colonial center with the famous Zocalo (the central square), the cathedral, the post office, the markets, and the Palacio de Bellas Artes (fine arts palace).
+Of course you should take the time to explore the colonial center with the famous Zócalo, the central square, the cathedral, the post office, the markets, and the Palacio de Bellas Artes, the fine arts palace.
 You also should not miss the Museum of Anthropology, located in the city park Bosque de Chapultepec.
 Let yourself be taken on a wonderful journey through the pre-Columbian history of Mexico.

-But one of my biggest travel tips for Mexico city is to also spend time in neighborhoods such like Roma, Polanco, Condesa and Coayacan.
-Roma and Condesa are quiet neighborhoods with beautiful buildings, cozy squares, restaurants and art galleries.
-Polanco has its own Champs Élysées with stylish stores, culinary restaurants and the Soumaya museum, an interesting futuristic structure, which houses a museum of modern art.
-Coayacan is a little further out of the center and is known for its markets, pieceful streets and Casa Azul, the former home of Frida Kahlo.
-Mexico City is a city I can’t get over because of its many cultural attractions.
+But one of my biggest travel tips for Mexico city is to also spend time in neighborhoods such like Roma, Polanco, Condesa and Coyoacán.
+Roma and Condesa are quiet neighborhoods with nice buildings, cozy squares, restaurants and art galleries.
+Polanco has its own Champs-Élysées with stylish stores, culinary restaurants and the Soumaya museum, an interesting futuristic structure, which houses a museum of modern art.
+Coyoacán is a little further out of the center and is known for its markets, pieceful streets and Casa Azul, the former home of Frida Kahlo.
+Mexico City is a city I can’t get over because of its many cultural atttractions.

 The floating gardens of Xochimilco

-You can rent a great colored gondola and sail through the canals for a few hours.
-Along the way you’ll encounter boats with mariachi bands, who for a few pesos will sing you the typical mariachi songs.
+You can rent a colored gondola and sail through the canals for a few hours.
+Along the way you’ll encounter boats with mariachi bands, who sing you the typical mariachi songs.
 Touristy?
 Certainly!
-But also for local people in Mexico City it is one of the things to do.
+But also for local people it is one of the things to do in Mexico City.
 Especially on the weekends.
-The best is to go with a group and to stock up on drinks and snacks.
-Most boats have a cool box on board, so everything stays nice and cool.
+The best is to go with a group of people and buy some drinks and snacks in advance.
+Most boats even have a cool box on board.

-Oaxaca is one of the most beautiful cities and one of the attractions you don’t want to miss during your trip to Mexico.
-Because the city has always attracted many artists, scientists, poets and writers, Oaxaca is often considered the cultural capital.
+Oaxaca is one of the most beautiful cities to visit in Mexico.
+Because Oaxaca has always attracted many artists, scientists, poets and writers, it is often considered as the cultural capital.
 There are plenty of events, exhibitions and festivals taking place.
-In Oaxaca you can walk through the beautiful center and enjoy museums, squares, art galleries and delicious food in the countless coffee bars and restaurants
+In Oaxaca you can walk through the center and enjoy museums, squares, art galleries and delicious food in the many coffee bars and restaurants

 Oaxaca is the capital of the Oaxaca state.
-Do you want to know more about Oaxaca city and its attractions in Mexico?
-Read more tips for what to do in Oaxaca, Mexico in the next article.
+Do you want to discover my travel tips for things to do in Oaxaca Mexico?
+Read more in my Oaxaca travel guide.

 Beaches on the Pacific coast

-Just like in Oaxaca, you can enjoy the most delicious Zapotekian dishes here.
-Think of tasty moles (sauces) with corn tortillas and all kinds of creative variations on them.
+Just like in Oaxaca, you can enjoy the delicious Zapotekian dishes here.
+Think of tasty moles (sauces) and corn tortillas.

 Puerto Escondido is a 7-hour drive from Oaxaca.
-If you find this too challenging (the road goes through the mountains and is not the best everywhere), you can also fly with the small planes of Aerotucan.
+If you find this too challenging (the road goes through the mountains and is not great at some parts), you can also take a plane.
+Check Skyacanner to find your best option.
 Mazunte is an hour’s drive from Huatulco airport, to which you fly from Oaxaca with Aerotucan.

-One of my best tips for when it comes to waterfalls in Mexico is Hierve el Agua.
+One of the best things to do in Oaxaca in Mexico is to visit Hierve el Agua.
 Hierve el Agua means the water that boils.
 Only it has nothing to do with boiling water, it looks more like a frozen waterfall.
-Water comes down from a hot spring and attaches itself to the rocks, due to its high concentration of calcium.
+Water comes down from a hotspring and attaches itself to the rocks, due to its high concentration of calcium.
 Something that makes for an interesting formation of relief and colors.

 This rock formation consists of three plateaus with pools where the color of the water, has taken on a deep greenish blue color.
 The first point is often the busiest because you can swim there.
 The second point, also called the eye is quieter and offers a beautiful view of the surrounding mountains.
 At the third point, you have a view of the unusual shaped waterfall.

 Hierve el Agua is best reached from Oaxaca, about 1.5 hours away.
-You can book an organized tour, go with a private driver or rent a car yourself.
+You can book a tour or rent a car and drive yourself.
 (Note: do take the route over the paved road).
 If you opt for a private trip, combine your visit with the archaeological site of Mitla and Tule, the widest tree in the world.

-San Cristóbal de las Casas in Mexico is a small town in the mountains of the Chiapas state.
-Chiapas has the highest percentage of indigenous people in the country.
+San Cristóbal de las Casas is a small town, located in the mountains of Chiapas in Mexico.
+Chiapas is the state with the highest percentage of indigenous people in the country.
 Something that is immediately visible in the street scene of San Cristóbal.
 Many people walk around in colorful traditional costumes, where you can tell by the style and patterns to which group they belong to.
-Beautiful to observe!
+Beautiful to observe.

-In San Cristóbal Mexico you will find interesting attractions and sights, such as the anthropological museum Casa Na Bolom but also many colored houses, charming streets, viewpoints and terraces.
-Don’t forget to stroll around one of the markets where you can shop and buy unique handmade products.
+In San Cristóbal de las Casas you will find interesting things to do such as the anthropological museum Casa Na Bolom but the many colored houses, charming streets, viewpoints and lovely terraces make it one of the things to do you can miss during a trip in Mexico.
+Do not forget to stroll around the markets to buy unique handmade products.
 Every day people from the surrounding villages travel to San Cristóbal to sell their goods.
-San Cristóbal is also your startingpoint for beautiful trips in the area.
-Such as a boat tour through the Canyon del Sumidero and a visit to surrounding indigenous villages.
+San Cristóbal is also your startingpoint for beautiful trips in the area, such as a boat tour through the Canyon del Sumidero and a visit to indigenous villages.

-Curious about what to do in San Cristóbal de las Casas Mexico?
-Read here more tips for what to do in San Cristóbal de las Casas Mexico.
+This is an overview with tours in San Cristóbal de las Casas Mexico.
+Curious to read more?
+Check out my city guide with travel tips and things to do in San Cristóbal de las Casas Mexico.

 The church of San Juan Chamula

-If you are in the state of Chiapas during your trip to Mexico, make sure to visit San Juan Chamula.
+If you are in Chiapas state during your trip to Mexico, make sure to visit San Juan Chamula.
 Not only it is nice to walk through this village of the Tzotzil people and visit the local market, but you will also find one of the most unique attractions of Mexico here: Iglesia de San Juan.
-This little white church, located in the middle of the square, shows a special mixture of Catholic and indigenous beliefs.
+This little white church, located in the middle of the square, shows a unique mix of catholic and indigenous beliefs.
 Countless people come here daily to make offerings in which they honor their saints through rituals.

 Inside the church it is dark, mirrors hang everywhere and pine needles are strewn on the ground.
 Families sit in a circle, light their candles, drink pure alcohol, shout at their saints and at the same time twist the necks of their brought chickens.
-Very intriguing to step into a completely different world like this!
-Because a visit can sometimes be shocking, it is good to think beforehand whether you want to see this.
+Very intriguing to observe and step into a completely different world like this.
+Because a visit can sometimes be intense, it is good to think beforehand whether you want to experience this.
 Keep in mind that it is absolutely not done to take pictures inside.

-Extra tip for Chiapas in Mexico: You can combine a visit to San Juan Chamula with a visit to the village of Zinacantán in Chiapas Mexico.
+You can combine a visit to San Juan Chamula with a visit to the village of Zinacantán.
 Here you can visit local families and learn more about their traditional weaving techniques.
 Both villages are best reached from San Cristóbal de las Casas Mexico.
+More information and travel tips about visiting the villages in Mexico can be found here.

 Canyon del Sumidero – deepest canyon in the world

-Canyon del Sumidero is near the village of Chiapa de Corzo, and is a good place to visit if you are on your way from Oaxaca to San Cristóbal de las Casas.
-One of my tips for experiencing Canyon del Sumidero in Mexico the fullest, is to use the embarkation point/ jetty is Cahuare, because it is often less busy here.
-Avoid weekends anyway, when it’s busy with Mexican day-trippers.
+Canyon del Sumidero is located near the village of Chiapa de Corzo, and is a good place to visit if you are on your way from Oaxaca to San Cristóbal de las Casas.
+One of my travel tips for experiencing Canyon del Sumidero in Mexico is to book your boat trip in advance, so you don’t have to make a line.
+Especially on weekends, as it can get very crowded.
+Boat trips can be booked here.

-One of the most popular attractions around Palenque in Chiapas, Mexico, are the waterfalls.
-The azure water, the beautiful green jungle surroundings with whistling birds and the mysterious caves, will make your visit truly unforgettable.
+One of the best things to do in Palenque in Chiapas, Mexico, is to visit the surrounding waterfalls.
+The azure water, the beautiful green jungle with whistling birds and the mysterious caves, will make your visit truly unforgettable.

-The best known waterfalls are Misol – Há, Aqua Azul and Roberto Barrios.
+The best known waterfalls are Misol-Há, Agua Azul and Roberto Barrios.
 And all three are worth a visit.
-In Aqua Azul and Roberto Barrios there are pools, in which you can swim.
-Misol Há is a large waterfall of 35 meters high, which is often the setting for film sets.
+In Agua Azul and Roberto Barrios there are pools, in which you can swim.
+Misol-Há is a large waterfall of 35 meters high, which is often the setting for film sets.
 Special about this place is that you can also walk behind the waterfall (watch out for slippery conditions) to the entrance of a cave.
 The Roberto Barrios waterfalls are closest to Palenque, about 1 hour away.
-The other two waterfalls are on the road to Ocosingo, a half hour (Misol Há) and an hour and a half (Aqua Azul) drive from Palenque.
+The other two waterfalls are on the road to Ocosingo, a half hour (Misol Há) and an hour and a half (Agua Azul) drive from Palenque.

-It is important to always check the latest security status in this part of Mexico before you head out.
-The state of Chiapas had to deal with violent conflicts between the former guerilla (Zapatistas), civilians and authorities.
+It is important to always check the latest security situation in this part of Mexico before you head out.
+The state of Chiapas had to deal with violent conflicts between the former Zapatistas, civilians and authorities.
 And still every now and then emotions flare up.
 One of the roads leading to the falls is regularly involved.

 Tips for art in Mexico: Meet Frida Kahlo

 The work of Frida Kahlo can be admired in museums around the world.
 And also during your trip to Mexico you will encounter her name and work a lot.
-But in Mexico City there is her famous birthplace La Casa Azul (the blue house), where she lived together with Diego Rivera for years.
-In several rooms you will find works of art, and photographs on the walls.
+But in Mexico City you can visit her birthplace La Casa Azul, the blue house, where she lived together with Diego Rivera for years.
+In several rooms you will find art and photographs on the walls.
 You will also walk past their former work and living spaces and see the famous bed from which Frida made her paintings.
-In Playa del Carmen there is also a small museum dedicated to the life and work of Frida Kahlo but not nearly as impressive.
+In Playa del Carmen there is also a small museum, but not nearly as impressive.

-Puebla de los Angeles (the city of angels) is a city that is often skipped during a trip to Mexico.
+Puebla de los Angeles, the city of angels, is a city that is often skipped during a trip to Mexico.
 And that’s a shame!
-Puebla in Mexico has an interesting mix of both historical sites and trendy art galleries, restaurants and stores.
+The city has an interesting mix of both historical sites and trendy art galleries, restaurants and stores.
 It is remarkable that the center of Puebla, despite the nearly 2 million inhabitants, has managed to retain a friendly and charming atmosphere.

 Puebla is also famous for its delicious mole poblano, a spicy chili sauce with light chocolate flavor, which you can order in almost any restaurant.
 In the covered Plaza Victoria market and in the surrounding stores you can find typical sweets.
-And at the many markets like Los Sapos, El Parian and Mercado de Artistas you can get to know the colored Puebla ceramics and other beautiful items.
+And at the markets like Los Sapos, El Parian and Mercado de Artistas you can get to know the colored Puebla ceramics.

 The yellow city of Mexico: Izamal

-Izamal is the yellow city of Mexico!
-And this is completely justified because the center of the city is really painted all yellow.
-It is unclear what the reason for this is, but in any case it is very photogenic!
-Izamal is a wonderful destination to include in your tour of Mexico.
+Izamal is the yellow city of Mexico.
+And it is called like that for a reason, as the center of the city is completely painted in yellow.
+Very photogenic.
+Izamal is a wonderful destination to include in your trip to Mexico.
 Walk through the yellow center, visit the yellow monastery and climb the remains of ancient pyramids.
 Izamal used to be a religious center for the Mayans before the Spaniards arrived.

 You can easily visit Izamal as a day trip from Mérida.
 Or make a stop when you are traveling from Merida to Valladolid in Mexico or vice versa.
-In the next article you will find 10 tips for what to do in Izamal, the yellow city of Mexico.
+In the next article you will find my travel tips for things to do in Izamal, the yellow city of Mexico.

 Valladolid

 Valladolid is a typical Mexican city with a lovely relaxed atmosphere.
-You will find a plaza with a large cathedral, a monastery, colonial buildings with countless colors and even a cenote located in the middle of the city.
+You will find a plaza with a large cathedral, a monastery, colonial buildings with countless colors and even a cenote, located in the middle of the city.
 One of the most beautiful streets in Valladolid is Calle de los Frailes, where almost every building is worth a picture.
-There are boutique hotels, small restaurants and beautiful stores.
-Valladolid is a great city to include in Mexico itinirary and also a perfect base for a visit to Chichén Itzá and one of the nearby cenotes.
+There are boutique hotels, small restaurants and nice stores.
+Valladolid is a great city to include in Mexico itinerary and also a perfect base for a visit to Chichén Itzá and one of the nearby cenotes.

-Curious to visit this lovely city?
-In the next article you’ll find 25 tips for what to do in Valladolid in Mexico.
+Curious to visit Valladolid?
+In the next article you’ll find my travel tips for things to do in Valladolid in Mexico.

 Cenotes, top attractions in Mexico